 If you do not approve of a specific topic OR resource, please make your request to me in at least two forms to ensure that I receive your communication.
 You MUST submit your request in writing.
 You may either call [865-594-1300, ext.
-41262] OR email me melody.jones@knoxschools.org.
+41262] OR email me emelody.jones@knoxschools.org.
 The request should include your name, your student's name, the specific activity/materials in which you do not want your student to participate in or to which you do not want your student exposed, and the nature of your objection.
 An alternative assignment will be provided.
+If you follow the process above, then my response to you will verify the request was received.
+If you do not receive a response, please call me directly.